ddan4/Gravity-DAO-INFO/spaces/1_WELFARE-AT-WORK-WEB-3.md

 Then we would have like guest speakers or we'd all read an article together and go through, or we have a facilitated discussion on a philosophical topic and carving out this time for like an hour every week.

 Think about all of these people in your workplace, who you try and schedule meetings with.
 Their calendars are crazy.
 They're meeting blocked for like six, seven hours on end each day.
 It's hard, but it's so worth it.

-> I feel like that's one of the most successful like people operations projects that I started at Bitcoin.
+I think that's one of the most successful people operations projects that I started at Gitcoin.

-**I highly recommend** anyone in any community that is having a work product of some sort, even if you are not in a workplace, particularly if you are spending most of your time focused on producing something, **take at least an hour a week to connect with each other** and build intentional ways to do so because it really makes everyone feel safe to share like the other parts of their lives.
+**I highly recommend** anyone in any community that is having a work product, even if you are not in a workplace, particularly if you are spending most of your time focused on producing something, **take at least an hour a week to connect with each other** and build intentional ways to do so because it really makes everyone feel safe to share like the other parts of their lives.

 There's so much regulation that happens there.
 Nervous system regulation happens when you're laughing.
 When you're talking with other humans that you're close with, we had a lot of extremely comedic moments in our gathering hours.
 Just to have that time to shoot the breeze and be together is a great foundation.